CardboardIoT/smart-pinhole-workshop/README.md

 ## Overview

 We want you to learn __core Internet of Things__ principles by discovery in one weekend.
-The workshop normally takes 1 - 2 hours to complete.
+But normally the workshop takes 1 - 2 hours to complete.

 We keep things simple.
 This means we will not hack the [__Pinhole Camera__][4] directly.
 Instead, the hardware can placed alongside the camera.
 Enough to showcase what a smart camera can do.